 All graduate students are eligible for access to the Graduate Student Centre.
 Keys are assigned by the Vice-President Operations office, B215.
 Students are required to pay a $25.00 deposit for a key in the Finance office prior to receiving their key.

 There are 30 individual study carrels along the perimeter of the room that are assigned to individual students, or two who request to share.
-Assignments of designated spaces will be on a first come first serve basis using the designated space application form.
+Assignments of designated spaces will be on a first come first serve basis.

 Graduate Studies Resources